 In order to write a Research Paper on a particular and specific question, the IMRaD format is often the preferred choice.
 The acronym IMRaD stands for Introduction, Methods, Results, and Discussion.
-The fundamental objective of adopting IMRaD format in Research work is to present the facts substantiated with collected figures and data and how they represent and relate to the Hypothesis or Research Question through Results.
+The fundamental objective of adopting the IMRaD format in Research work is to present the facts substantiated with collected figures and data and how they represent and relate to the Hypothesis or Research Question through Results.
 Therefore the Results section plays a pivotal role as it determines how the readers are to be drawn towards the conclusion through the best possible presentation of tables, graphs, charts, photographs and related texts in a logical manner.
-Once it is done properly, then only Discussion could be written analyzing such data and relevance of their findings to the Research Question.
+Once it is done properly, then only a discussion could be written analyzing such data and the relevance of their findings to the Research Question.

 Essential elements for writing a proper Results Section:

 The results section should be strictly used for presenting the key results without any interpretation.
-The facts, figures, and findings are to be presented in the logical manner leading to the hypothesis and following the sequence of the method section.
+The facts, figures, and findings are to be presented in a logical manner leading to the hypothesis and following the sequence of the method section.
 Mention must be made for the negative results as it would substantiate the discussion section later on.
 Any unusual correlation observed between variables should be noted in the Result Section.
-But any speculation about the reason for such unusual correlation should be avoided.
-Such speculations are the domains of discussion section.
+But any speculation about the reason for such an unusual correlation should be avoided.
+Such speculations are the domains of the discussion section.

 Resultant data are to be presented either through text, figures, graphs or tables or in a combination of all of the best suited for leading to the hypothesis.
 Care should be taken to prevent any duplication of the text, figures, graphs, and tables.
 If any result is presented in figures or graphs, it need not be explained through text.
-Similarly, any data presented through graph should not be repeated by the table.
+Similarly, any data presented through the graph should not be repeated in the table.

-Comparisons between samples or controls are to be clearly defined by specifically mentioning the common quality and its degree of difference between the comparable samples or controls.
+Comparisons between samples or controls are to be clearly defined by specifically mentioning the common quality and the degree of difference between the comparable samples or controls.
 Results should always be presented in the past tense.

-Tables are labelled at the top and are labeled as Table 1, Table 2 and so on.
-Every Table must have a caption.
+Tables are labelled at the top and are labelled as Table 1, Table 2 and so on.
+Every table must have a caption.
 It’s good if one can put independent variable conditions on the left side vertically, and the things you have measured horizontally so one can easily compare the measurements across the categories.
 But you need to decide for each table you make, what is easiest to understand, and what fits on the paper.
 Anything that is not a Table is a Figure.
-In case of figures, the captions should come below, called Figure 1, Figure 2 and so on.
+In the case of figures, the captions should come below, called Figure 1, Figure 2 and so on.
 In graphs, the independent variable is X-axis and the dependent variable is Y-axis.

-Now, when it comes to organization of result section, start with the paragraph, not a Table or Figure, and make sure you show the Tables and Figures after they are mentioned in the text.
+Now, when it comes to the organization of the result section, start with the paragraph, not a Table or Figure, and make sure you show the Tables and Figures after they are mentioned in the text.
 Also at the beginning of the result section, you should explain any missing data or problems you had, while collecting the data.
 Then explain the main results and address your hypothesis.
-Finally explain all the other interesting trends in your data.
+Finally, explain all the other interesting trends in your data.

-Some Common Mistakes Observed in Results section
+Some Common Mistakes Observed in the Results section

 i.
 One should not include raw data which are not directly related to your objectives.
 Readers wont to be able to interpret your intentions and may unnecessarily collect unwanted data while replicating your experiments.